oscos/rb130/study_guides/lesson1_concepts.md

 In Ruby there are three ways to implement a closure:

-1. Creating an object from a proc class
+1. Creating an object from the Proc class
 2. Using Blocks
-3. Using Lambad
+3. Using Lambdas

 ## Calling Methods with Blocks